cognitect-labs/vase/docs/your_first_api.md

 ## Getting data in with `transact`

 In addition to rendering content, the Vase system also provides a `#transact` action allowing the storage of incomming POST data.

+All of the POST params work the same way.
+Vase expects the data to arrive as a JSON entity body.
+The `#vase/transact` interceptor gets the contents of the body's `payload` parameter.
+That parameter will be a sequence of maps, where each map gets passed to the `#vase/transact` action.

 Observe the following addition to the system descriptor:

 ```clojure
   :vase/apis